towns-protocol/towns/servers/matrix-crypto-login-spec.md

 1. User initiates a login.
 [More ...](#user-initiates-the-login-flow)

-2. Matrix client reqeusts a new user-interactive login session.
+2. Matrix client requests a new user-interactive login session.
 [More ...](#client-requests-new-user-interactive-session)

-3. Matrix server respond with a list of supported login flows, including a new sessionID.
+3. Matrix server responds with a list of supported login flows, including a new sessionID.
 [More ...](#server-responds-with-supported-login-flow)

 4. Matrix client creates a new message for the user to sign.
 [More ...](#client-creates-message-to-sign)